* This is a sponsored post for Love Food Hate Waste *

-Know What The Dates On Food Mean.
+Know What The Dates On Food Mean

 When looking at when your food goes off, make sure you know the difference between sell by, best before and use buy.
 However, I think that sometimes those dates are used by supermarkets to create more waste, so you have to buy more.
 So, I always use sight and smell.

-Left over coconut milk.
+What to do with left over coconut milk.

 Pour into an ice cube tray and freeze.
 The frozen cubes can be dropped into curries and soups while they are cooking to add a bit of creaminess.

-How to store a cut pineapple.
+How to store a cut pineapple

 By turning the pineapple upside down it will redistribute the sugars, that have accumulate at the bottom of the fruit during shipping to flow through the fruit.
 This will make it sweeter all the way through, so no more bitter parts to throw away.

-Keep bananas fresh for longer.
+How to keep bananas fresh for longer

 Bananas naturally emit ethylene gas during ripening.
 To slow this process, wrap the stems in foil.
 It is important to be aware that bananas can hasten the ripening of fruit that they are stored with, so keep them separate to prolong the life of other fruit.